Written by Jenn Hand, Holistic Nutritionist, Board Certified Health Coach, NBC-HWC

 If you’re reading this blog you’re probably wondering exactly how to stop bingeing at night.

-Well, you’re in luck, because that’s something I’ve helped many of my clients overcome.
+Well, you’re in luck, because putting an end to binge eating is something I’ve helped many of my clients overcome.

 I recently received an email from a panicked podcast listener who said: